InnerSourceCommons/innersourcecommons.org/content/community/action.md

       We see InnerSource as a way to improve efficiency through code reuse.
 But even beyond that, it's an amazing conduit for learning and exchanging ideas and facilitating innovation within IBM.
       {{< /company >}}
       {{< company name="Intuit" image="/images/logos/intuit.png" article="https://builtin.com/software-engineering-perspectives/intuit-duplication-innersource" >}}
       {{< /company >}}
-      {{< company name="John Wiley and Sons" image="/images/logos/wiley.png" article="https://github.com/customer-stories/wiley" author_name="Fedor Terlov" author_title="Director of Site Reliability" >}}
-      Suddenly developers are buttoning up the structure of their code—open source and InnerSource act as a forcing function to get the details right and ready for more eyes.
-      {{< /company >}}
       {{< company name="Knock" image="/images/logos/knock.png" article="https://github.com/customer-stories/knock" >}}
       {{< /company >}}